 |

-Filmed in the beautiful, remote hills and valleys of the southern Drakensberg, Iindawo Zikathixo is a unique, visually powerful record of a suppressed culture.
-A central location of the film is the Inxu River Valley in the former Transkei, where the last known Bushman artist, Lindiso, lived, painted and made rain for the Xhosa-speaking Mpondomise until about 1930.
-We visit Lindiso's painted shelter with his grandson, Maqulana and with Sipani Togu, an Mpondomise diviner of Bushman descent.
+A central location of the film is the Inxu River Valley in the former Transkei, where the last known Bushman rock artist, Lindiso, lived, painted and made rain for the Xhosa-speaking Mpondomise until about 1930.
+The filmmakers visit Lindiso's painted shelter with his grandson, Maqulana and with Sipani Togu, an Mpondomise diviner of Bushman descent.
 Mr. Togu conducts rainmaking and other rituals he associates with the Bushmen in the painted rockshelters of the Inxu Valley.

 [Note: although some people featured in this film are shown touching rock art, this occurs in the traditional or ritual contexts and is not usually acceptable because touching damages the paintings.
 In the interests of conserving rock art, visitors to painted shelters are advised not to touch the rock art under any circumstances.]